-Best snake repellent plants – 15 plants to keep these reptiles away from your yard
+Best snake-repellent plants – 15 plants to stop these unwanted visitors coming to your yard

-Add these snake repellent plants to your yard to keep them at bay and create an anti-snake zone in your outside space
+Grow repellent plants to keep these reptiles at bay and create an anti-snake zone in your outside space

 You should consider adding snake repellent plants to your yard if you live in an area where you can typically find these unwelcome reptiles.
 They love damp environments with dense foliage and are also commonly found in sunny rock gardens.